jakekara/jakekara.github.io-2017/contact.md

 [Mailvelope](https://www.mailvelope.com/en).
 This tool lets you create, manage and share encryption keys, and send and receive encrypted messages.

+If you don't have my email address, you can use [this form](https://docs.google.com/forms/d/1_yFYuIox8Cy-8Jxdub-SxDkeXoYFZcpTZnr8KRpmfp8/edit) to send me yours.

 You can also message me on [Signal](https://signal.org/download/) if you have my phone number if you prefer messaging.